Krzysztof Kiryluk, MD

 Honors & Awards

-2009 Young Investigator Award, American Society of Hypertension
+- 2021: Donald W. Seldin Young Investigator Award, American Society of Nephrology and American Heart Association

 Research

-Our studies aim at discovery of genes and pathways involved in the pathogenesis of kidney disease.
-We focus on the genetic architecture of glomerular disorders, including IgA nephropathy, membranous nephropathy, C3 glomerulopathy, and focal segmental glomerulosclerosis.
-We are also interested in human population genetics and the effects of ancestral backgroud on the risk of kidney disease among diverse populations worldwide.
-Our lab works on the mapping of common genetic variation predisposing to kidney injury in general population, as well as the identification of causal mutations in rare forms of familial kidney disorders.
-We use state-of-the-art genetic approaches and novel statistical and computational methods, including genome-wide association mapping, analysis of human copy number variation, linkage mapping, genome sequencing, construction of transcriptional gene regulatory networks, and the generation of animal models to study the consequences of pathogenic mutations.
-Through our work, we aim to improve the existing diagnostic tools, personalize and refine disease treatments, and lay the basis for development of novel effective therapies.
+The Kiryluk Laboratory aims to discover genes and genetic mechanisms involved in the pathogenesis of common forms of kidney disease.
+We focus on the genetic studies of glomerular disorders, including IgA nephropathy, IgA vasculitis, and membranous nephropathy.
+We are also interested in the effects of ancestry on the risk of kidney disease among worldwide populations.
+We use genetic and genomic approaches and novel statistical and computational methods to characterize the molecular and clinical consequences of inherited genetic variation.
+Through our work, we aim to improve the existing diagnostic tools, personalize disease treatments, and lay the basis for development of novel effective therapies.

 Research Interests